The History of Sports Broadcasting

-Whenever you turn on the television to watch your favorite sporting event, there’s always a slew of reporters and professionals discussing what’s going on, whether they are the play-by-play announcers, the color analysis’s, the sideline reporters, or the talent in the main studio chiming in to throw in their two cents.
-If you’re interested pursuing a career in sports broadcasting, there has never been a better time than now.
+Whenever you turn on the television to watch your favorite sporting event, there’s always a slew of reporters and professionals discussing what’s going on, whether they are the play-by-play announcers, the color analysis, the sideline reporters, or the talent in the main studio chiming in to throw in their two cents.
+If you’re interested in pursuing a career in sports broadcasting, there has never been a better time than now.
 Today more and more sports channels are coming to fruition, so instead of just a handful of options, there are now sports broadcasters for almost every professional and college team, not to mention radio broadcasts as well.
-Understanding how Sports Broadcasting began, and where this field stands now could be key to your future role and how you prepare to land your job in this ever changing field.
+Understanding how Sports Broadcasting began, and where this field stands now could be key to your future role and how you prepare to land your job in this ever-changing field.

 Sports broadcasting started in 1911 in Lawrence, Kansas.
 One evening, around 1,000 people gathered together in order to watch a reproduction of the Kansas vs. Missouri football game, all while the game was being played live in Missouri.
 To do this, Western Union set up a telegraph wire in Columbia, Missouri, the location of the game where the game was actually being played.
 After each play, several people in Missouri would announce what just happened and mapped it out using a model of a football field.
 This information was telegraphed back to those waiting in Lawrence, Kansas.
 This proved to be the first step into the larger world of sports broadcasting as we know it today.

-An experimental radio broadcast through telegraph took place in 1919 in Dallas, Texas, however it wasn’t completely live.
-Instead, it was more of a radio announcer located in Dallas received telegraphs, which would then call out the events as if he were right there.
+An experimental radio broadcast through telegraph took place in 1919 in Dallas, Texas, however, it wasn’t completely live.
+Instead, it was more of a radio announcer located in Dallas who received telegraphs, which would then call out the events as if he were right there.